mohamedveron/koodoo-task/README.md

 ## Algorithm Description:
 1- Sort the balance history list in descending order.

-2- Calculate the absolute value between the last two monthes 3- If the value the same or no change in the amount will be fixed else will be variable
+2- Calculate the absolute value between the last two monthes.

+3- If the value the same or no change in the amount will be fixed else will be variable.

 ## Covered Scenarios by the algorithm :

 1- Unsorted and Sorted balance history list with FIXED change in balance.

 2- Unsorted balance history list with no change in amount month and FIXED change in balance.

 3- Unsorted balance history list with a deposite month and FIXED change in balance.

 4- Unsorted and Sorted balance history list with VARIABLE change in balance.

 ## Setup